colinyjchung/darkdragons/content/about.md

 I keep a record of dead characters in the [graveyard](https://dragonsinthedark.com/graveyard/).
 My players reading this should visit to pay their respects.

+## Why "Dragons in the Dark"?

+I blitzed through countless RPG rulesets in 2016 and if there's one that stuck out more than any other, it's **[Blades in the Dark](https://bladesinthedark.com/)**.
+I have read and reread this book at least five times.
+It is, to me, a triumph in game design, with fluid play structure and concepts that just make sense.
+It treats HP as "stress" (as it should!).
+It has clear faction play.
+And headquarters for your party with its own skill tree!

+Of course -- this is all theoretical mindplay, as I have yet to run it.
+But, but, but...
+At one point, I considered (and developed quite a bit) on a fantasy setting for Blades under the "Forged in the Dark" license, hence the name "Dragons in the Dark".
+I still might.

 ## About Colin

 I am a co-founder of [Plural Inc.](https://pluralcopy.com/), a marketing and consulting agency in the DR/DTC space.
 We are also a [publisher](https://pluralpress.com/) of online courses.
 Our first project is [Osmosis](https://www.osmosis.dev/), a weekly newsletter that shares the most useful insights from books on entrepreneurship, growth, and marketing.